manlaig/manlaig.github.io/src/pages/10-26-2018-events_delegates/events_delegates.md

   }
 }
 ```
-Let's go over this class line by line.
 First, we declare a delegate `Del` with return type `void` and no parameters.
 What that means is that all functions `Del` stores must have a return type of `void` and no paremeters.
 We can see that `func` and `func2` satisfies these specifications.
 So, they can be stored in `delInstance`.

 When we run `delInstance()`, that calls all the functions stored in `delInstance`.